EdwardMan917/matic-docs/docs/avail/architecture/avail-system-overview.md

 :::

-Avail provides a high guarantee of data availability to any light client, but do not make higher guarantees to light clients about DA than any other network.
+Avail provides a high guarantee of data availability to any light client, but does not make higher guarantees to light clients about DA than any other network.
 Avail focuses on making it possible to prove that block data is available without downloading the whole block by leveraging Kate polynomial commitments, erasure coding, and other technologies to allow light clients (which download only the _headers_ of the chain) to efficiently and randomly sample small amounts of the block data to verify its full availability.
-However, there are fundamentally different primitives than fraud-proof-based DA systems, which are explained [here].
+However, there are fundamentally different primitives than fraud-proof-based DA systems, which are explained [here](https://blog.polygon.technology/the-data-availability-problem-6b74b619ffcc/).

 :::info Providing data availability